jeffreyvr/Authorized-Digital-Sellers-TXT/readme.txt

 Contributors: jeffreyvr
 Tags: ads_txt
 Requires at least: 4.3
-Tested up to: 4.9
+Tested up to: 4.9.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a simple plugin that provides you with the option of making a Authorized Digital Sellers -file (ads.txt) that is placed in the root of your WordPress installation.
+This is a simple plugin that provides you with the option of making a Authorized Digital Sellers -file (ads.txt) that is accesable through your site.com/ads.txt.

 == Description ==

-This is a simple plugin that provides you with the option of making a Authorized Digital Sellers -file (ads.txt) that is placed in the root of your WordPress installation.
+This is a simple plugin that provides you with the option of making a Authorized Digital Sellers -file (ads.txt) that is accesable through your site.com/ads.txt.

 == Installation ==